lightpohl/podcast-dl/README.md

 By default, all logs and errors are outputted to the console.
 The amount of logs can be controlled using the environment variable `LOG_LEVEL` with the following options:

+- `static`: All logs and errors are outputted to the console, but disables any animations.
 - `quiet`: Only important info and non-critical errors will be logged (e.g. episode download started).
 - `silent`: Only critical error messages will be be logged.